Missouri State Immigration Laws

 Housing Ordinances and Immigration

-Missouri has seen a number of local efforts to establish rent-related ordinances targeting illegal immigrants.
-However, these typically face immediate challenges in court and the legality of such measures is up in the air.
+Missouri has seen several local efforts to establish rent-related ordinances targeting immigrants living here illegally.
+But these attempts typically face immediate challenges in court, and their legality is unclear.

 Related Resources